 ITPS also conducted a property valuation of VisionLand.
 The purpose of this valuation is to provide an independent assessment of the value of VisionLand based on the following approaches: fair market value based on capitalized financial performance, and, fair market value, replacement value, and liquidation value based on equipment and property assets, both real and personal property.
 ITPS was also retained as sales agent to offer VisionLand for sale.

-As America's first major seasonal theme park which opened in 1961, Six Flags Over Texas entertains 2.6-3.0 million visitors per year and enjoys a full compliment of rides, shows and attractions.
+As America's first major seasonal theme park which opened in 1961, Six Flags Over Texas entertains 2.6-3.0 million visitors per year and enjoys a number of rides, shows and attractions.
 ITPS assisted Six Flags in the development and implementation of their first winter operation program, "Holiday In The Park."
 This included conceptualizing, designing and operational and financial planning, as well as directing the marketing and public relations programs to ensure a successful first and subsequent years operation.

 The Pacifico National Trade Fair contracted ITPS to conduct a feasibility analysis regarding a potential new theme park to be located in Lima, Peru.
 The new theme park, planned to include a quality mix of rides, attractions and entertainment, would be located on the grounds of the existing trade fair.
 The feasibility analysis focused on a review of the market, the site and the concept, after which attendance and financial projections were made in order to determine the viability of project development.

 Chapultepec Magico is the largest theme/amusement park in Mexico City, located in the city's center.
 In a renovation plan recently completed, over 25 major rides and attractions were added to the park.